mandocaesar/skeleton/docs/decisions/0001-change-nsq-to-rabbitmq-as-message-broker.md

 ## Decision Outcome

-Chosen option: "change message broker to Rabbit MQ", because comes out best.
+Chosen option: "implement DLX on NSQ", because comes out best.

 ## Pros and Cons of the Options